UPPMAX/programming_formalisms_intro/doc/sourcecontrol.md

 ## Summary

-Now we know how to save snapshots:
+- Now we know how to save snapshots:

 ```console
 $ git add <file(s)>
 $ git commit
 ```

-And that is what we do as we program.
+- And that is what we do as we program.

-Every state is then saved and later we will learn how to go back to these "checkpoints" and how to undo things.
+- Other very useful commands are these:

 ```console
 $ git init    # initialize new repository